Here’s one of the biggest AHAHs for the new consultants I coach.

 You need to know who you’re selling to, and for how much.

-You’ll have to be pretty clear on those things so that you can have a plan!
+Once you are clear on those things so you can make a plan!
 And accompanying that is the whole “elevator pitch” – can you describe your benefits to your customer succinctly?

-You need to make sure that friends, family and former colleagues are familiar with your wares, so they can easily refer you.
+Your friends, family and former colleagues need to be familiar with your wares, so they can easily refer you.

 Now you’re a consultant you are your own shop window.
 That means people make judgements about your competence, most unfairly, based on the age, quality and style of your clothing, briefcase, handbag or backpack (and even your stationery).
 Oh, and your business card.
 Your personal brand and image (your clothing, what you carry, your stationery, website and all comms) need to align with your business’ image, personality and style.
 If you consult to start ups that will be different than if you work for investment bankers or lawyers or retirees.